codio-templates/hello-codio-java/.guides/content/Building-the-Demo-c58a.md

 It is a good idea to explicitly state the layout you want.
 Closing tabs from previous pages also keeps the UI free from unnecessary clutter.

 ### Code Editor
 To use the code editor, add a programming file to your project.
 Right-click on the name of your project or book in the directory tree on the left.
 Select `New File...` and then type its name and file extension.
+The file will automatically open after you create it.

 The next step is to load this file into a panel of your layout.
-Click on the gear icon again, and click on the `Open Tabs` button.
+Click on the Guide Editor tab, click on the gear icon again, and click on the `Open Tabs` button.
 You can click the button and type the file's path to add a new file to the layout.
-Or, you drag the file from the directory tree onto the page.
+Or, you can drag the file from the directory tree onto the page.

 This file will open with the guide.
 The file will remain opened until the student closes the tab.
 This is why it is a good idea to tell Codio to close any previously opened tabs when selecting the layout.